 Research Paper: Analysis of Major Event Assignment

 The student will choose a major event (disaster, incident, catastrophe, or preplanned event) involving homeland security (emergency management focus allowed).
 The student will advise the instructor through email of the event topic for approval.
 The student will provide an in-depth analysis of the event starting with an overview of the event.
 The student will analyze the use of all phases of emergency management (mitigation, preparedness, response, and recovery, and the subcomponents found in each phase) as much as is applicable to each based on the event.
 The analysis will be written in standard current APA formatting using headings and references.
 A minimum of 5 current, scholarly references are required.
 The analysis/critique must be at least 5 full pages of content.
 The student will conclude the analysis with recommendations for improvements in any areas found to be lacking.

 PowerPoint Presentation: After Action Results Assignment

 The student will summarize his or her findings in an audio/visual PowerPoint presentation.
-The student will use PowerPoint Mix, which may be turned into a Windows Media Video (WMV), to present and record his or her critique.
+The student will use PowerPoint, which may be turned into a Windows Media Video (WMV), to present and record his or her critique.
 A minimum of 10 content slides are required.
 The student will, at the minimum, use the same headings as required in the written analysis.
 The presentation must be at least 10 minutes and must last no longer than 30 minutes.
-References will be included on the last slide.
+The presentation should include at least 5 scholarly sources, and references will be included in APA format on the last slide.
 Once submitted for grading, the student will email his or her PowerPoint video to the rest of the class for their review.
 The student does not have to show him or herself in the video unless he or she wishes to.